etiennefd/cloud-to-butt/README.md

 Installation
 ------------

+The extension has been submitted to the Chrome web store and is awaiting review, which apparently might take a while even though it's just a small silly extension.
+I suppose they're worried about something that changes text content.
+If you don't want to wait, you can install it directly.

 In Chrome, choose More tools > Extensions.
 Drag emoji_to_hieroglyphs.crx into the page that appears.

-The extension has been submitted to the Chrome store and is awaiting review, but you can still install it with the above method.
+If that doesn't work because of something something security, you can download the Source directory, and load it by clicking the Load Unpackaged Extension button in the Extensions screen.